-I’m therefore really excited to announce that applications are now open for The Path of the Wisewoman Warrior – a journey of 8 non-residential weekends in Glastonbury for 12 women to heal their wounds, step fully into their power and shine their light in the world, starting May 2018 and finishing in December 2018, just in time to start the New Year as a new woman on a mission!
+I’m therefore very excited to announce that applications are now open for The Path of the Wisewoman Warrior – a journey of 6 online workshops for women to heal their wounds, step fully into their power and shine their light in the world.

 With Spring Equinox blessings of the strength, courage, love, compassion and wisdom of the Wisewoman Warrior!